awsdocs/aws-private-ca-user-guide/doc_source/vpc-endpoints.md

 ## Create a VPC Endpoint Policy for ACM Private CA<a name="api-private-link-policy"></a>

 You can create a policy for Amazon VPC endpoints for ACM Private CA to specify the following:
-+ The principal that can perform actions\.
++ The principal that can perform actions
-+ The actions that can be performed\.
++ The actions that can be performed
-+ The resources on which actions can be performed\.
++ The resources on which actions can be performed

 For more information, see [Controlling Access to Services with VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-access.html) in the *Amazon VPC User Guide*\.